 I posted to Facebook what I thought was a very interesting article about consent that argued it should be about asking a sexual partner whether they want something so that they have the chance to say “yes” rather than only pushing their boundaries until they say “no”.
 The idea was to look at consent as people’s (and specifically women’s) chances to affirm desire for sex rather than only as brakes on sex.
 In response Heina (of Skepchick fame) stopped by and also linked to a similarly constructive and sex-positive take on consent.

 I liked the articles because they reminded me of a relationship with a woman (I will be vague for her privacy’s sake) wherein she once, unprompted said, “never ask me to do x”.
 So I never did.
 Then one night she asked me, “do you ever do x?”
 And I said I did and I liked it.
 She said it would make her feel weird.
 So I didn’t at all ask her to do it.
-Then that night, she initiated our doing x and she was completely through herself into it and was awesome at it and we both had one of our best nights together.
+Then that night, she initiated our doing x and she completely threw herself into it and was awesome at it and we both had one of our best nights together.
 And I loved how awesome it was to have her want it and choose it completely for herself with complete freedom to not do it.

 But the articles’ talk of explicit communication and explicit “yesses” in sex got some pushback from two women who expressed attitudes that they, and supposedly all women they knew offline, wanted a man who didn’t need to stop and talk because that just killed the mood or showed a lack of mastery on his part.
 So, I want to speculate a bit about where such attitudes, which are culturally pervasive, might come from and express why they are so problematic to me (regardless of where they come from).